Budibase/website/content/blog/updates/v3/launchweek/day5.md

 ---
-title: The Future Of Budibase - Day 5, Budibase Launch Week
+title: Day 5 - The Future
 description: It’s day 5 of our first launch week.
 Today, we’re going to look into the future of Budibase.
 type: blog
 layout: single